 Court of the Crimson King is a 2D rougelike with turn based combat and procedurally generated dungeons.
-The game was made in one semester by Zach and his two teammates, Michael Ferrara and Pranav
+The game was made during one semester of CAP4053 (taught by Tom Carbone) by Zach and his two teammates, Michael Ferrara and Pranav

 Sharma.
 The game pairs a typical dungeon crawling experience with an eccentric musical theming to create an unusal rougelike experience.

 A Spooky Adventure is an interactive coding visual novel that was made for UCF's 2018 STEM Day event.
 It was developed by Zach as part of a demo for elementary school kids to learn about the basics of coding, as well as play through a Halloween themed game.